Sugar Loaf Island (Grenada)

 Sugar Loaf Island is a small, privately owned island that is located a few hundred metres off the coast of the northeast corner of Grenada, near Levera National Park.
-It is part of a small archipelago and is in close proximity to Green Island and Sandy Island, which are both uninhabited.
+It is part of a small archipelago and is near to Green Island and Sandy Island, which are both uninhabited.
 A cottage is located at the southwest end of the island.